Posted: 1/31/2013 | January 31st, 2013

-I’m frequently asked about volunteering overseas and unfortunately, I don’t know much about it.
+I’m frequently asked about volunteering overseas, and unfortunately I don’t know much about it.
 So today, I’m turning the blog over to friend and volunteer tourism expert Shannon O’Donnell from the blog A Little Adrift.
 She’s been volunteering around the world for years and recently published a book on the subject.
-She is the expert so without further ado, here is Shannon’s advice on finding good volunteer opportunities.
+She’s the expert, so without further ado, here’s Shannon’s advice on finding good volunteer opportunities.

-I know what it’s like to want to volunteer and travel, but to be confused by the sometimes huge fees, the equivocal ethics, and the sheer number of options.
-With that in mind, I jumped at the opportunity Matt gave me to share five clear steps that show how to find and vet good-fit volunteer projects.
+I know what it’s like to want to volunteer and travel but to be confused by the sometimes huge fees, the equivocal ethics, and the sheer number of options.
+With that in mind, I jumped at the opportunity Matt gave me to share five clear steps on how to find and vet good-fit volunteer projects.

 Step One: Understand Development and Aid

-During my first year volunteering internationally I overlooked this first step and instead fueled my volunteer efforts with enthusiasm and little knowledge, and as a result I unfortunately supported a few projects that I now see had fundamental ethical issues.
-One of the hardest things for new, eager volunteers to understand is that not all organizations — even non-profits— are doing good, necessary work that ethically develops the communities and eco-systems where we volunteer our time.
-For that reason, take a step back from the planning and instead learn more about core problems facing the development projects when they bring in Western volunteers and Western ideas.
+During my first year volunteering internationally, I overlooked this first step and instead fueled my volunteer efforts with enthusiasm and little knowledge, and, as a result, I, unfortunately, supported a few projects that I now see had fundamental ethical issues.
+One of the hardest things for new, eager volunteers to understand is that not all organizations — even nonprofits — are doing good, necessary work that ethically develops the communities and ecosystems where we volunteer our time.
+For that reason, take a step back from the planning and instead learn more about core problems facing development projects when they bring in Western volunteers and ideas.

 Step Two: Choose a Good-Fit Type of Volunteering

-There are an overwhelming number of ways to volunteer, and since I started traveling more than four years ago, I have tried most of them.
-I used a placement company on my RTW trip to find a monastery in Nepal where I could teach, I have taken recommendations from travelers on the road, and now I most often volunteer independently with small organizations I find organically as I travel.
-Your next step is to assess your time commitment and your personal volunteer motivations to pick your best-fit option.
+There are an overwhelming number of ways to volunteer, and since I started traveling more than four years ago, I’ve tried most of them.
+I used a placement company on my round-the-world trip to find a monastery in Nepal where I could teach, I’ve taken recommendations from travelers on the road, and now I most often volunteer independently with small organizations I find organically as I travel.
+Your next step is to assess your time commitment and your personal volunteer motivations.

-- Independent volunteering: Independent volunteering is ideal for long-term travelers and those on a flexible round the world trip if you don’t know when or where you might be traveling.
-There is usually little or no facilitation—you must arrange all travel, accommodation, and food and in exchange the fees are low or free.
-You are traditionally working directly with the project/organization on a very hands-on level.
+- Independent volunteering: Independent volunteering is ideal for long-term travelers and those on a flexible round-the-world trip who don’t know when or where they might be traveling.
+There’s usually little or no facilitation, so you must arrange all travel, accommodation, and food.
+In exchange, the fees are low or free.
+You’re traditionally working directly with the project or organization on a very hands-on level.

 - Placement companies: Middlemen take a fee to match you with a specific type of volunteer project and usually offer a medium level of facilitation.
 Ideal for very specific or niche volunteer experiences and either short or long time commitments.

-- Voluntours: These offer a high level of facilitation and are ideal for those on a short vacation and want to pack in a lot of sites with a nod to service integrated into the trip.
-Voluntours are expensive and the ratio of touring to service can vary greatly.
+- Voluntours: These offer a high level of facilitation and are ideal for those on a short vacation who want to pack in a lot of sites with a nod to service integrated into the trip.
+Voluntours are expensive, and the ratio of touring to service can vary greatly.
 Usually, the bulk of your fee goes to the tour company itself.

 Step Three: Research Organizations in Your Interest Area

 Now we’re down to the nitty-gritty details.
-Travelers too often skip the first two steps and risk having an unfulfilling trip at best, and doing harm with their volunteering efforts at worst.
-My prep work for a new volunteer trip starts with a search of the major volunteer databases to see what projects exist within my interest area—I then use a spreadsheet or an Evernote folder to effectively track the details.
+Travelers too often skip the first two steps and risk having an unfulfilling trip at best and doing harm with their volunteering efforts at worst.
+My prep work for a new volunteer trip starts with a search of the major volunteer databases to see what projects exist in my interest area.
+I then use a spreadsheet or an Evernote folder to track the details.

 - Go Overseas: This site collates volunteering placements from many companies and returns a lot of variety in the search results.

-- Pro World Volunteers: A wonderful middleman placement company with community-driven projects that offers internships, volunteering, and study abroad programs.
+- Pro World: A wonderful middleman placement company with community-driven projects and offering internships, volunteering, and study-abroad programs.

 - Volunteer HQ: Very fair placement fees even with the refundable registration fee taken into account, and they seem to choose projects with a long-term community approach.

 - WWOOF: Working on organic farms is a wonderful way to give time to farm, agriculture, and sometimes conservation projects.
-Matt has previously covered a full guide on how to WWOOF on your travels.
+(Matt has previously provided a full guide on how to WWOOF on your travels.)

 Step Four: Ask the Right Questions

 Vetting the volunteer projects you researched is your next step and allows you to narrow your list.
-Diligently follow through with this stage of the process because there are heartbreaking consequences to supporting projects that are not sensitive to the needs of the people and places.
-An example, and a cautionary tale, is the current orphanage scandals reported in Africa and Cambodia; something as innocuous as volunteering at an orphanage often has sad and heartbreaking side-effects on the children.
+Diligently follow through with this stage of the process because there are heartbreaking consequences to supporting projects that are not sensitive to the needs of the people and places they serve.
+An example— and a cautionary tale — is the current orphanage scandals reported in Africa and Cambodia; something as innocuous as volunteering at an orphanage often has sad and heartbreaking side effects on the children.

 - Where is the money going?
 Look at placement fees and how much of that fee goes back into the community or projects.

 - How is the organization working with the community?
-Have they asked the local community if this project is something that is wanted/needed?
+Have they asked the local community if this project is something that is wanted or needed?
 Find out if the organization is prepared to stick around and support the project or development work for potentially many years if that is needed, or leave altogether if not.

-At the point that you have effectively questioned the organizations and projects that interest you, you are only left with the personal decision of weighing time, costs, and project details to decide which one fits your volunteering goals.
-My 11-year old niece and I volunteered during our seven month trip to Southeast Asia and my volunteer goals then were quite different than when I travel solo, and so my various projects over the years have reflected my differing circumstances…as will yours!
+When you’ve effectively questioned the organizations and projects that interest you, you’re only left with the personal decision of weighing time, costs, and project details to decide which one fits your volunteering goals.
+My 11-year-old niece and I volunteered during our seven-month trip to Southeast Asia, and my volunteer goals then were quite different than when I travel solo.
+My various projects over the years have reflected my differing circumstances…as will yours!

 Step Five: Take a Deep Breath

-The single decision to weave international service into my round the world travels changed the direction of my life.
-I left the United States back in 2008 confused about the direction I should take—I left behind my previous dreams as an actor living in Los Angeles and hoped that travel and volunteering would help me re-focus.
-It has done that and more; the regular integration of service in my life gave me a new lens through which to experience the world and an ability to experience communities and cultures in a way that simply traveling through a country does not allow.
+The single decision to weave international service into my round-the-world travels changed the direction of my life.
+I left the US back in 2008 confused about the direction I should take.
+I left behind my previous dreams as an actor in Los Angeles and hoped that travel and volunteering would help me refocus.
+It has done that and more: the regular integration of service in my life gave me a new lens through which to experience the world and an ability to experience communities and cultures in a way that simply traveling through a country does not.

 Once you’ve picked your volunteer experience, take a deep breath before you tackle the planning phase and those practicalities.
 I have travel resources and volunteer resources when you’re ready for that, but pause first.
-It’s easy to get bogged down in the details, but the larger picture is very rewarding when you are able to sit down on the airplane — your bags are packed, vaccinations done, details planned — and simply anticipate the new experiences and new perspectives you are about to face.
+It’s easy to get bogged down in the details, but the larger picture is very rewarding when you’re able to sit down in the airplane — your bags packed, vaccinations done, details planned — and simply anticipate the new experiences and perspectives you’re about to face.

-Shannon O’Donnell has actively traveled around the world since 2008; she travels slowly and volunteers in small communities along the way.
+Shannon O’Donnell has been traveling the world since 2008; she travels slowly and volunteers in small communities along the way.
 She recently published The Volunteer Traveler’s Handbook, and her travel stories and photography are recorded on her travel blog, A Little Adrift.